probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 How it is detected
 ^^^^^^^^^^^^^^^^^^

+The check does not run when :ref:`SKD002 <skd002-underfitting>` has already flagged underfitting on the same report: an underfit model performs similarly with any single feature, which would otherwise produce false golden-feature tips.

 For each input feature, `skore` clones the report's estimator, refits it on that single feature, and scores it on the test set.
 A feature is considered as *golden* when its single-feature scores are close to the full model's scores within an adaptive threshold (``max(0.03, 0.10 * |full_score|)``) on a **strict majority** of the report's default predictive metrics (timing metrics excluded).

+When golden features are found, `skore` also refits the estimator using the target as the only feature.
+Golden features whose scores are close to that oracle (same adaptive threshold) are described as likely copies of the target;
+the others are described as features the model relies on almost exclusively.

 The check only runs when the report has at least two features.